Vegan Cabbage Rolls

 • AIR FRYER COOKING

 Place the tray in the basket and cook at 320°F for 15 minutes.
-Then remove the foil and cook at 355°F for another 5 minutes or until golden brown.
+Then remove the foil and cook at 356°F for another 5 minutes or until golden.

-These times are right for my air fryer, which is a Philips XXL.
+These are the right times for my air fryer, which is a Philips XXL.
 If yours is different, it may take a little longer.

 • OVEN COOKING

-Place the tray in a preheated oven at 390°F for 20 minutes.
-Then remove the foil and continue at 355°F for another 20 minutes or until golden brown.
+Place the tray in a preheated oven at 392°F for 20 minutes.
+Then remove the foil and continue at 356°F for another 20 minutes or until golden.

-• Here are our vegan cabbage rolls with potatoes and smoked tofu ready.
+• Here are our vegan cabbage rolls with potatoes and smoked tofu ready to serve.

 Vegan cabbage rolls, Eat without Belly

-• They turned out really delicious.
-Tender and tasty thanks to the smoked tofu which gives a bit of a smoked cheese flavor.
-Okay, they don’t melt, that’s true, but they’re really good and also much less fatty, as tofu is low in fat.
+• They turned out truly delicious.
+Tender and flavorful thanks to the smoked tofu that has a flavor similar to scamorza cheese.
+Okay, they don’t melt like cheese, that’s true, but they are really tasty and also much lower in fat, as tofu is low in fat.

 Vegan cabbage rolls, Eat without Belly